RuslanRWX/ebackup/README.md

 >./ebackup.sh -com "echo $BASH"
 >/bin/bash
 >```
->FreeBSD operating system has CSH as a default command line interpreter - this will result in unusual issues.
+>FreeBSD operating system has *csh* as a default command line interpreter - this will result in unusual issues.

 * ### Rsync error